Tithe War: The "war" 1831–36

 The first clash of the Tithe War took place on 3 March 1831 in Graiguenamanagh, County Kilkenny, when a force of 120 yeomanry tried to enforce seizure orders on cattle belonging to a Roman Catholic priest.
 Encouraged by his bishop, he had organised people to resist tithe collection by placing their stock under his ownership prior to sale.
 The revolt soon spread.
 On 18 June 1831, in Bunclody (Newtownbarry), County Wexford, people resisting the seizure of cattle were fired upon by the Irish Constabulary, who killed twelve and wounded twenty; one yeoman was shot dead in retaliation.
 This massacre caused objectors to organise and use warnings such as church bells to signal the community to round up the cattle and stock.
 On 14 December 1831, resisters used such warnings to ambush a detachment of 40 Constabulary at Carrickshock (County Kilkenny).
 Twelve constables, including the Chief Constable, were killed and more wounded.
 (Other sources put the number of dead at eighteen.)

 What makes the Battle of Carrickshock stand out in 'social memory' is examined in the 2004 publication "The Carrickshock Incident, 1831: Social Memory and an Irish cause célèbre" by Gary Owens of Huron University College, in Canada.
 What makes Carrickshock different in impact could have much to do with what happened nearby in Ballyhale the following year, in 1832, when a gathering of c.200,000 people assembled at Ballyhale from across four counties to support those charged in the aftermath of The Battle of Carrickshock, an extraordinary number for those days before cars.
 They were also addressed by barrister Daniel O'Connell, also known as Liberator of the Nation.
-That is deemed to have had a significant influence on its overall outcome for anti-tithe movement, ensuring that the event marked the beginning of the end of tithes in Ireland.
+That is deemed to have had a significant influence on its overall outcome for the anti-tithe movement, ensuring that the event marked the beginning of the end of tithes in Ireland.
 This Ballyhale event is notable too in that it was the first so-called 'monster meeting' of that time.
 Such peaceful gatherings were to become the hallmark of the Young Ireland and Repeal Movement that was founded in 1839 and which gatherings peaked with Daniel O'Connell's oration at Tara, 1843, where c.750,000 assembled.
 Michael Davitt's Museum records show that the Land League campaigns, which he co-founded in 1879, followed that path too to ensure that it enabled tenant farmers to be able to own the land on which they worked.